 This General Permit protects the receiving water’s beneficial uses from construction site pollutants.
-Risk Level 3 and Linear Underground and Overhead Project (LUP) Type 3 site discharges subject to the receiving water monitoring triggers with: (1) receiving water monitoring trigger exceedances defined in this General Permit, (2) discharges are directly into receiving waters, and (3) the discharger is directed to monitor by the Water Boards are required to monitor the upstream and downstream receiving water(s) for turbidity and pH (if applicable).
+Risk Level 3 and linear underground and overhead project Type 3 site discharges subject to the receiving water monitoring triggers with: (1) receiving water monitoring trigger exceedances defined in this General Permit, (2) discharges are directly into receiving waters, and (3) the discharger is directed to monitor by the Water Boards are required to monitor the upstream and downstream receiving water(s) for turbidity and pH (if applicable).
 These requirements were modified to make it clear that they do not apply to discharges to an MS4 that later discharges into a surface water.

 Table 10 – Receiving Water Monitoring Requirements